lxxxvi/maradona/README.md

 ### Names

 During registration every user will be given a random name that contains of a `first_name`, `last_name` and a random number between 10000 and 99999, for example `lionel-zidane-22358`.
+This will be used as `player_id`.

 You can load a set of first and last names by running this rake task:

 ```shell
 rake import:names
 ```

+Also during creation, the user gets a `nickname` which will be initialized with the same value as the `player_id`.

+A `nickname` can be changed by the users, whereas the `player_id` cannot be edited. `player_id` is also used in the URL to identify a user, like so `http://localhost:3000/users/lionel-zidane-22358`.

 ## License